 4. “I’m working on something important.
 You’ll have to wait.”

-We may not use the word important, but that’s what they hear when we consistently put them off.
+We may not use the word important, but that’s what our sons hear when we consistently put them off.
 When we choose other things over them over and over, they feel unimportant to us.
 You don’t always have to drop everything for them, especially a conversation with your spouse or other business.
 However, they need to know that they are important to you and if you are consistently putting them off, it will communicate the opposite.

 Affirm: Consistently put down what you are doing and do something with your son that he enjoys.
 Focus on what he is excited to tell you, and show enthusiasm.

 5. “If you had done ‘X’, you could have done even better.”

 Nothing crushes a son more than a dad’s immediate evaluation of his performance.
 That is the last thing he needs.
 If he has just failed, he needs to know that your love is not based on his performance.
 Mourn his loss with him.
 Let him know you know how he feels and that he isn’t alone.
 If he has experienced success, celebrate him.
 More than anything, our sons want to make us proud.
 Your instant evaluating simply feels like a beatdown.

 Affirm: Regularly find things your son does that make you proud and tell him.